nuuuwan/news_lk3_data/README.md

 India will therefore be paying a tariff of 25%, plus a penalty for the above, starting on August first.,

-A few minutes later he made another post saying “We have a massive trade deficit with Sri Lanka.”
+A few minutes later he made another post saying “We have a massive trade deficit with India.”

-◼️
+...

 [Data](articles/54cad70d.json)